• Privacy and Disclosure Policy

 Husbands second.

 Our second priority should be our husbands, not our children.
-That was one really difficult for me to learn.
+That one was really difficult for me to learn.
 Once a woman walks around with an extra heart beating inside her, she never quite feels the same about anyone else on the planet.
 At least, that’s how I felt.
 Once I became a mother, my life revolved around my children.
 Kenneth took the back burner for quite some time, which was so unfair to him.
 As my children got older, I began to realize that I had neglected time with my husband because I felt so “responsible” for my kids.
 Truth is, they would have been better off seeing me put their father first instead of them.
 What a godly example that would have set for their future marriages!

 One day, our kids will be grown and leave home.
 (Trust me, it happens sooner rather than later).
 Then we will be left to pick up the pieces of a marriage we didn’t nurture for twenty or so years.
 Wouldn’t it be better to show our kids that their daddy is important to us by sending them to their grandparents while we go on a date?
 Our children will find great security in seeing their parents care for and build their relationship with one another.